 Attract millennials, teach skills, and recruit staff through a community college branch

 Butler County Community College (locally known as BC3), needed a better way to process its student loan program disbursements.
-Butler ARMCO Employees Credit Union was looking for greater access to millennials, and broader awareness of its student loan program.
+Armco Credit Union was looking for greater access to millennials, and broader awareness of its student loan program.
 A micro-branch, located in the BC3 student success center, could provide better, more personalized, and quicker access to funds for BC3 students.
 A partnership could also provide banking education to students through an internship program, and a low-risk recruiting and training pipeline for the credit union.

 College Campus Branch

 The Armco Credit Union Student Success Center branch is dedicated to enriching the lives of BC3 students.
 First and foremost, the branch is intended to make it easier for students to access their student loan disbursements.
 The credit union, in partnership with the college, makes loan funds available in new Armco accounts.
 A primary design objective, therefore, was to make this resource clearly evident to students in their daily campus experience.
 By removing physical barriers, and using large, brand-oriented signage, the presence of this new financial resource was difficult to miss.